ArminJo/Ultimate-Battery-Tester/README.md

 - Every second, a sample is taken and displayed.
 - Every 30 seconds the sample is stored.
 - Every 60 seconds 2 compressed samples are stored in EEPROM.
-A button press respond with `Capacity stored`, writes the current capacity to EEPROM and **switches to mode Stopped**.
+A button press displays `Capacity stored` for 2 seconds, writes the current capacity to EEPROM and **switches to mode Stopped**.

 ### Mode Stopped
 The battery no load voltage is displayed in the first row.